from difficult people, and

 Weeble reminds me of two essential truths from Scripture that have helped me learn to bounce well.

-after being slammed by life, Weeble gives me permission to wobble for a time before I stand firm.
+After being slammed by life, Weeble gives me permission to wobble for a time before I stand firm.
 I don’t have to beat myself up for wavering.
 Weeble keeps smiling!
+Honestly facing my emotions are crucial to spiritual growth.
+Please don’t view your emotions though as an accurate reflection of Reality, rather important pointers that shout, “Something is happening!”

 Our Weighty Foundation to Bounce Well

 Let’s begin with a high-level, big-picture view, like viewing the earth from space.
-These three essential questions go a long way to point to how we can re-calibrate our inner compass as we lay a weighty spiritual base.
+I begin by developing answers from Scripture for my two essential questions (plus a corollary question).
+These go a long way to point to how we can re-calibrate our inner compass as we lay a weighty spiritual base.

 1. “What is God like?”

 An accurate grasp of the Bible begins with the relational Trinity and the incarnation of Jesus.
 Both of which fry my mental circuits.
+I embrace the God of the Bible, who is greater than my ability to fully comprehend since He is large enough for each of my problems.
 Everything flows from this living, personal God.
 All things work through Him and will ultimately return praise and honor to Him.
 This world is the theater of God’s splendor.
 God’s handiwork is alive with the life and presence of the Father, Son and Spirit.

 “In the confession of the Trinity throbs the heart of the Christian religion.”
 (Herman Bavinck).